AdobeDocs/campaign.en/help/v8/send/sms/smpp-connection.md

 #### Issues with unstable connections {#unstable-connections}

-**How to diagnose unstable connections :**
+**How to diagnose unstable connections:**

-A connection is considered unstable if any of these things happen :
+A connection is considered unstable if any of these things happen:

 * The connection lasts for less than 1 hour.
 * Restarting the SMS process will "fix" things temporarily.
 It probably means that an unstable connection triggers throttling, restarting the SMS process clears throttling, then it happens again until the root cause is found.